It is a monosulfamic diuretic that differs chemically from thiazide diuretics in that a double ring system is incorporated into its structure.

 Do not take Chlorthalidone if you:

-- It is allergic to Chlorthalidone, sulfonamides, thiazides or any of the components of the medication.
+- It is allergic to Chlorthalidone, sulfonamides, thiazides, or any of the medication components.

 - They can not produce urine.